 6. Consider taking a safety course.

 There are classes offered that will teach you all about how to stay safe around the boat.
-You can take a course through the Coast Guard or Red Cross—then you’ll really be an expert!
+You can take a course through the Coast Guard or Red Cross—then you’ll really be a professional !
 Even if your state doesn’t mandate taking a boating course, it’s a good idea to sign up for and complete one anyway.
 You’ll be more prepared if anything goes wrong.

 7. Let someone know about your plans.